THE SOCIETY FOR THE STUDY OF EVOLUTION CONSTITUTION AND BYLAWS

 Article 3, OFFICERS.
 The officers of the Society shall be a President, a President-elect, a Retiring President, an Executive Vice-President and two Vice-Presidents, a Secretary, and an Editor-in-Chief.
 The President-elect shall be elected annually, and shall automatically become the President for the next year.
 The Vice-Presidents shall be elected biennially and are eligible for the same office one year after expiration of their previous term.
 The Executive Vice-President, Secretary, and Editor-in-Chief shall be elected for terms of three years and may be re-elected.

 Article 4, COUNCIL.
 The Council shall be the governing body of the Society between the annual meetings.
-It shall consist of the President, President-elect, Retiring President, Executive Vice-President, the two Vice- Presidents, Secretary, Editor-in-Chief, and six elected Councilors.
-Two Councilors shall be elected each year to serve a three year term.
+It shall consist of the President, President-elect, Retiring President, Executive Vice-President, the two Vice- Presidents, Secretary, Editor-in-Chief, six elected Councilors, and two representatives (Chair and Past Chair) of the SSE Graduate Student Advisory Committee (GSAC).
+Two Councilors shall be elected each year to serve a three-year term.
 Former Councilors shall be again eligible for election one year after the expiration of their previous term.
-Vacancies in the Council shall be filled at the annual business meeting by election for the unexpired term.
+GSAC representatives shall serve three-year terms on Council, and are selected by GSAC.

 Article 5, ELECTIONS.
 The President shall appoint a Nominating Committee not less than six months before the election.
 The committee shall consist of three members, one appointed each year for a three year term.
 The committee shall be chaired by the senior member.
 It shall be the duty of the Committee, after receiving by mail from the membership proposals for nominations for each office (including vacancies on the Council), to nominate two candidates for each office, except for the offices of Executive Vice-President and Secretary, for each of which a single nomination shall be made, and the office of Editor of the Journal, who shall run unopposed and be nominated by an independent search committee.
 In selecting candidates, due consideration shall be given to representation of the various fields of interest to the Society.
 The committee shall transmit its nominations to the Secretary at least three months before the election.